debdeepbh/perigrain/README.md

 # Todo

+* [ ] [Better to edit (a copy of) timeloop.cpp] How to simulate: particle first settles, then things are dropped on them
+	- [ ] config file:
 - [ ] In addition to `particle.torque` we need initial angular acceleration data, otherwise, initial angular acceleration is taken to be zero.
-* [ ] [Better to edit (a copy of) timeloop.cpp] How to simulate: particle first settles, then things are dropped on them
 - [ ] parameter reading from config file to change the torque
 - [ ] Initial position of the wheel toward the side, not center